-- a theoretical increase and decrease of 100 basis points in the Euribor interest rates over the year was applied to net financial debt; - if there was any existing hedge, interest rate shock was applied to both the debt position and related hedging derivative with an extremely limited net effect on the income statement;

-• the change in interest rates is also applied to any portion of interest expense capitalised in the year.
+- a theoretical increase and decrease of 100 basis points in the Euribor interest rates over the year was applied to net financial debt; - if there was any existing hedge, interest rate shock was applied to both the debt position and related hedging derivative with an extremely limited net effect on the income statement; - the change in interest rates is also applied to any portion of interest expense capitalised in the year.

 With regard to hedging derivatives at year end, a 100 basis points theoretical increase and decrease was applied to the forward curve of interest rates used to measure the fair value of the hedges.
 The table below illustrates the results of the above sensitivity analysis performed with reference to 31 December 2021.

-increase of 100 bps decrease of 100 bps Increase (decrease) in net financial expense (4,677) 4,661 Increase (decrease) in derivative fair value charges 972 (1,090) Increase (decrease) in hedging reserve 23,236 (24,873)
+thousands of euro increase of decrease of 100 bps 100 bps Increase (decrease) in net financial expense (4,677) 4,661 Increase (decrease) in derivative fair value charges 972 (1,090) Increase (decrease) in hedging reserve 23,236 (24,873)